 - Strong array of clinical and experiential opportunities that range from a focus on detainee rights to asylum law to federal immigration litigation and community outreach and education.

-- Writing opportunities with the Minnesota Law Review, Minnesota Journal of International Law, and Law and Inequality.
+- Writing opportunities with the Minnesota Law Review, Minnesota Journal of International Law, and Minnesota Journal of Law and Inequality.

 - Access to professors conducting cutting-edge immigration-related research throughout the University of Minnesota, including the right to travel, the impact of human rights treaties on asylum adjudication, the constitutionalization of human rights law, and novel interpretations of the Immigration and Nationality Act.

 - Opportunities to participate in high-profile immigration and detainee rights litigation with our partners at the law firms of Faegre Baker Daniels, Robins Kaplan, and Dorsey & Whitney and nonprofit organizations such as the ACLU, Advocates for Human Rights, Immigrant Law Center of Minnesota, and Mid-Minnesota Legal Aid

 - Required courses: Immigration Law, one of the four relevant clinics, and immigration outreach externship or field placement.

 - Recommended courses include refugee and asylum law, criminal law and immigration, human trafficking, civil rights, and many other elective courses.

 - Students can participate in four clinics: Detainee Rights Clinic; Federal Immigration Litigation Clinic; Immigration and Human Rights Law Clinic; Rural Immigration Access Clinic.

 - Students can participate in an outreach and education externship or an immigration law field placement.